overdrivenetworks/irc-extensions/relaymsg.md

 Servers may choose to filter spoofed nicks further, or pass them through as is.
 Spoofed nicks do not necessarily need to be valid IRC nicks; implementations may choose to accept UTF-8 text, for example.
 One benefit to having spoofed nicks always be invalid is preventing IRC users from changing their nick to one of those that the bot is using.

 ## Example implementations

+Note: These examples use a prefixed version of this extension (`overdrivenetworks.com/relaymsg`), which is functionally identical.

 ### Server side